dora-lee/seneca-prg550-2022-spring/setup/install-packages-for-ml.md

     ```

 1. Setup ssh port forwarding from your PC to the Raspberry Pi in order to connect to the Jupyter server you just started[^4].
 When Jupyter starts, it normally listens to port `8888` for connections.
-If your server starts up and you see a different port number, you'll need to open another ssh session with forwarding to the correct port (see example #3 below)
+If your server starts up and you see a different port number, you'll need to open another ssh session with forwarding to the correct port in order to use the local host URL provided by jupyter (see example #3 below)
     ```
     ssh -L <port_on_pc>:localhost:<jupyter_port_on_pi> pi@<your_pi's_hostname>.local

     # normal jupyter startup
     ssh -L 8888:localhost:8888 pi@<your_pi's_hostname>.local

-    # if jupyter starts with port 8889
+    # if jupyter starts with port 8889, setup port forwarding on port 8889
-    ssh -L 8888:localhost:8889 pi@<your_pi's_hostname>.local
+    ssh -L 8889:localhost:8889 pi@<your_pi's_hostname>.local
     ```

 1. From your PC's web browser connect to the indicated url.
 From the above example, connect with this url: